jensmjahle/Sparesti-backend/README.md

 6. Change the database connection in the application.properties file in the resources folder to use the local database by commenting out the current connection and uncommenting the LOCALHOST connection.
-7. (OPTIONAL) Test data is located in the scripts folder and can be added to the database thu sql:
+7. (OPTIONAL) Test data is located in the scripts folder and can be added to the database through
+   sql:

 ## Usage